 HOW TO GET THERE

 The closest Metro station is Duomo, on the Metro Line M1, which has many exits to the square in front of the Cathedral, Piazza del Duomo.
-You can also reach the Cathedral by tram (Lines 12, 16 and 19) or by bus (Line NM1), getting off at the station with the same name, Duomo, located about 200 meters away.
+You can also reach the Cathedral by tram (Lines 12, 16 and 19) or by bus (Line NM1), getting off at the homonymous stop, Duomo, located about 200 meters away.